Won 6, Drew 1, Lost 10, For 981, Against 1131.

 No Richmond players play with Victoria’s team against Western Australia, but the Westralian team includes the nephews of former Richmond champions George Sparrow and Chris Bahen.

 With no League fixtures today Richmond journeys to Ararat and defeats the locals.
+However it comes at a price, Jimmy Smith broke his finger, Mel Morris injured his ankle, and C. Reid and Sam Barrett were injured.

 Mr. Allison, the manager of the Westralian team, and seven of his players, including Clem ?
 Bahen and V Sparrow, attend a Richmond smoke night.